lsst-dm/dmtn-094/index.rst

 SciTokens MUST be passed using one of the allowable methods defined for `passing OAuth 2.0 Tokens <#passing-oauth-2.0-tokens>`__.

 A SciToken MUST come with a ``scope`` claim.
-The ``scope`` claim is a space-seperated list of capabilities.
+The ``scope`` claim is a space-separated list of capabilities.
 This is defined in `RFC6749 <https://tools.ietf.org/html/rfc6749#section-3.3>`__.

-In accordance with the principle of least-privilege, a SciTokens issuer SHOULD also allow a user to attenuate or remove those capabilites with successive calls to the SciTokens issuer, trading an existing token for attenuated one.
+In accordance with the principle of least-privilege, a SciTokens issuer SHOULD also allow a user to attenuate or remove those capabilities with successive calls to the SciTokens issuer, trading an existing token for attenuated one.
 This may be especially useful with Grid computing, for example.
 It's important to consider the lifetime of a token in these scenarios to determine what token may be required.